SachaPaquette/Manga/README.md

 4. **Configuration:**

-    Create a `.env` file in the project root and add the following environment variables:
+    Create a `.env` file in the project root and add the following environment variable:

     ```env
-    MONGODB_CONNECTION_STRING = "YOUR_MONGODB_CONNECTION"
     SAVE_PATH=/path/to/save/manga
     ```

     Replace `/path/to/save/manga` with the desired path to save manga images.
-    Replace `YOUR_MONGODB_CONNECTION` with your MongoDB connection string.

-5. **Run the scripts:**
+5. **Run the script:**

-    ```bash
-    python mangafetch.py
-    ```
-    - Enter "Y" to start fetching the manga names and inserting them into your database.

     ```bash
     python mangadownload.py